omgarmi/dspg_git_armimo97/README.md

 - lol I am learning soooo much yayaayayay
 - use git branch `MY_BRANCH_NAME` to create a new branch ` use `git checkout MY_BRANCH_NAME` to move head

+- made a new branch named branch_2
+- made a change in master branch